People often ask me why I decided to become a massage therapist. The answer is complicated.

 I looked around and discovered a talent in math and after earning a Bachelor of Science in Mathematics from Jacksonville State University moved to Huntsville, Alabama to become an engineer.
 Seventeen years later a door closed, a window opened and I discovered an opportunity to help people in a way that excited me the way wanting to be a doctor and nurse had when I was a child.

 In 2008, I graduated from Calhoun Community College among the first group of massage therapists the school trained.
 While in school, an instructor introduced me to barefoot massage and it fascinated me.
-In early 2009, I found Ashiatsu Oriental Bar Therapy and began training.
-I am currently a fully certified Ashiatsu Oriental Bar Therapist and loving every minute of it.
+In early 2009, I found a barefoot massage class and began training.
+I love it so much that I am currently a barefoot massage instructor for Center for Barefoot Massage at Alabama Barefoot Massage Training Center.
+I have also spent a lot of time and effort extending my training (barefoot and traditional).
+You can read more about that on my Services and Qualifications pages.

 The work I do with my clients is important and profound.
 Some days I don’t know who benefits more, them or me.

 I think it’s safe to say that I achieved my goal of helping people in a more direct way.
-My new goal is to help even more people by introducing them to the healing power of AOBT.
+My new goal is to help even more people by introducing them to the healing power of massage.

 Sharon